vonderborch/Project-Templates/README.md

-# VS-Studio-Templates
+# Project Templates
-Personal templates for Visual Studio
+Personal templates for making new projects